Synapticplastic/PET/README.md

 **NOTE!
 The viewer will demonstrate results in "anatomical" orientation (right is right, left is left).
 The actual image files (e.g., `MNI_cluster_1.nii` etc) will preserve the original T1w laterality but not orientation (i.e., they will be rotated).
 Only the burn-in output ([below](#exporting-results-to-dicom)) remains aligned with the original T1w image file.**

+### NOTES ABOUT FALSE POSITIVES

+In some patients, a false positive hotspot is identified near the torcular region (confluence of sinuses).
+This was described in the original paper, and results from misclassification of tissue around the torcula.
+For now, post-hoc manual rejection of these artefactual results should be done.
+We are working on future versions of this code that will aim to eliminate this.

+From the original paper: https://doi-org.uml.idm.oclc.org/10.3171/2022.6.JNS22717 "In most of our patients, the torcular herophili region as seen on T1-weighted MRI was frequently misclassified as gray matter during the segmentation step, as shown in Fig. 6A.
+DARTEL import files, when used to create a symmetrical template, retained structural asymmetry in the torcular herophili region.
+In turn, the AI images acquired higher values in the torcular region that were likely to be detected as false positives.
+However, we could undoubtedly distinguish between the torcular herophili region and cerebral gray matter on FLAIR MRI."

 ### EDITING THE REPORT

 Report is produced as HTML and image files, stored in the `report` folder of the output directory.
 This is more flexible than generating a Microsoft Word document with Matlab directly.
 The HTML file can be subsequently opened with Microsoft Word, edited as needed (e.g., populating with clinical data), and stored as a document file or exported as a PDF.
 Note that thus produced `*.doc(x)` file will not have the images embedded (just linked) - so once the report is finished, it is recommended to save the final version in PDF format.